Dr. Munson’s Performing Arts Competition

 - Set up and tear down on stage is limited to 10 minutes.

-Winner(s) will be recognized with a commemorative plaque at the Opening Ceremony of Imagine RIT, Saturday, April 28, 2018, at 10am on a stage near the Sentinel.
+Winner(s) will be recognized at the Opening Ceremony of Imagine RIT, Saturday, April 25, 2020, at 10 a.m. in Ingle Auditorium, Student Alumni Union.

-If the winning performance group is able to use an outdoor stage, they will be invited to perform during the Opening Ceremony.
-If not, we will announce to visitors about where to view the winning performances during the festival.
+The winning performance will be invited to perform during the Opening Ceremony.
+If they are not available, we will announce to visitors about where to view the winning performances during the festival.

-Please direct all questions related to the competition to Imagine RIT program chair, Heather Cottone, at firstname.lastname@example.org or call (585) 475-7856.
+Please direct all questions related to the competition to the director of Imagine RIT, Michelle Lanphear, at firstname.lastname@example.org or call 585-475-4329.
 Thank you.